ngmor/unitree_camera/README.md

 To run all image publishers on the Go1's body Nano (192.168.123.14) run:

 `ros2 launch unitree_camera body_publishers.launch.py`

+To run all the rear bottom camera on the Go1's body Xavier (192.168.123.15) run:

+`ros2 launch unitree_camera bottom_publishers.launch.py`

 To run all image subscribers, run: